WasiimSheb/CNN-Steganalysis/README.md

 ## Performance

 Tested on BOSSbase dataset with WOW steganographic algorithm.
 Results depend on dataset quality and steganographic method sophistication.

+## Credits

+This implementation is based on the research paper:

+**"A convolutional neural network to detect possible hidden data in spatial domain images"**
+Authors: Jean De La Croix Ntivuguruzwa¹'², Tohari Ahmad¹*
+¹ Institut Teknologi Sepuluh Nopember, Indonesia
+² University of Rwanda, Rwanda

+This repository contains our implementation of the SpatialStegoDetect architecture described in their work.